kevdbowers/asteroids/README.md

-    a circleshape.py file defining the CircleShape sprite a player.py file defining the Player sprite a requirements.txt file which shows the required libraries to be installed
+    a circleshape.py file defining the CircleShape sprite a player.py file defining the Player sprite a requirements.txt file which shows the required libraries to be installed an asteroid.py file defining the asteroid sprite and asteroidfield.py file defining a field the size of the screen that creates asteroid sprites

 To run this program enter the following in the command line: python3 main.py Once running the game controls are as follows: